 Svolvær is quite expensive and so we just strolled through town, focused on ‘robbing’ the next coffee shop.
 The smell was leading us and soon we had two great coffees and most delicious cinnamon buns with icing on top!!!
 Satisfied and sipping hot coffee we took our time to find a place for the night.
 Thanks for today’s technologies and WIFI we found something which was ‘slightly’ cheaper than the Thon Hotel.
 Before leaving town we made another walk through the idyllic harbor side and drove further to Kabelvåg.

 ‘Those messengers of lights’ were causing a real emotional rollercoaster and transferred me into amazement, deep respect and pure delight.
-The dimensions of it causes shiver, while the intensity and the movement of this bright light curtains are mesmerizing.
+The dimensions of it cause a shiver, while the intensity and the movement of this bright light curtains are mesmerizing.
 Incomparable, unsurpassed, unmeasurable!

 As mentioned the topics art & culture are omnipresent and playing a general, significant and more critical role all over the country.
 Installations, objects and street art are now found often, even in smaller villages along the coast.
 The follow picture mirrors the landscape from the opposite side from where I was standing.

 Besides all the tempting outdoor activities like rock climbing, mountain biking, hiking, sea kayaking, diving, fishing etc. the indoor choices are very seducing as well.
 Coffee shops with a cozy interior and even better cakes and muffins (especially the cinnamon buns with icing) are providing there share to make you feel like home.